 I’m sure you’ve heard similar statements before.
 Such principles appear in many ancient spiritual traditions and New Age philosophies, although these mostly reduce to either theism on the one hand or solipsism (matter created by the mind) on the other.
 It is easy to obscure what is a very simple logical principle with extra layers of interpretation, adding stories and purposes in order to deal with the why of human existence, which for this debate is a distraction.
 As a result many scientists would regard any discussion of consciousness outside of neuroscience as necessarily a philosophical or religious discussion.3

-There has probably also been an assumption that as genetics and technologies for mapping the human brain advanced, the answer to what consciousness is would eventually become apparent, something I believe is unlikely4.
+There has probably also been an assumption that as genetics and technologies for mapping the human brain advanced, the answer to what consciousness is would eventually become apparent, something I personally believe is unlikely4.
 Here I’m trying to demonstrate that consciousness being a basic property of our world is a logical starting point, which works without reference to any spiritual tradition or requiring the reader to have any spiritual experience.

 The core of my argument can be expressed like this: